Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The MBP Policies and Main Result

 \yka{Replaced $\delta^K$ with $\delta_K$.} Note that this definition leads to $\mathbf{1}^{\T}\nq = 1$ and therefore $\nq \in \Omega$.

-Our proposed MBP policy for the entry control problem is given in Algorithm \ref{alg:mirror_bp}.
-MBP admits a demand of type $(j,k)$ if and only if the \emph{score}
+Our proposed MBP policy for the joint entry-assignment control problem is given in Algorithm \ref{alg:mirror_bp}.
+MBP serves a demand of type $\tau$ using a supply unit at $j^*$ and relocate it to $k^*$ if and only if

-is nonnegative \emph{and} the origin node $j$ has at least one supply unit (see Figure \ref{fig:reduced_cost} for illustration of the score).
-The score \eqref{eq:bp_score} is nonnegative if and only if the payoff $w_{jk}$ of serving the demand outweighs the difference of congestion costs (given by $f(\bar{q}_k)$ and $f(\bar{q}_j)$) between the demand's destination $k$ and origin $j$.
-Roughly speaking, MBP is more willing to take a supply unit from a long queue and add it to a short queue, than vice versa; see Figures \ref{fig:reduced_cost} and \ref{fig:mirror_map}.
+\emph{and} that $w_{j^*\tau k^*} + f(\bar{q}_{j^*}) - f(\bar{q}_{k^*})$ is nonnegative, \emph{and} the origin node $j^*$ has at least one supply unit (see Figure \ref{fig:reduced_cost} for illustration of the score in Section \ref{sec:intro}).
+The score in \eqref{eq:bp_score} is nonnegative if and only if the payoff $w_{j\tau k}$ of serving the demand outweighs the difference of congestion costs (given by $f(\bar{q}_k)$ and $f(\bar{q}_j)$) between the dropoff node $k$ and the pickup node $j$.
+Roughly speaking, MBP is more willing to take a supply unit from a long queue and add it to a short queue, than vice versa; {see Figures \ref{fig:reduced_cost} and \ref{fig:mirror_map} in Section \ref{sec:intro}}.
 The policy is not only completely blind, but also semi-local, i.e., it only uses the queue lengths at the origin and destination.
 Note that the congestion cost \eqref{eq:inv_sqrt_mirror_map} increases with queue length (as required), and furthermore decreases sharply as queue length approaches zero.
 Observe that such a choice of congestion function makes MBP very reluctant to take supply units from short queues and helps to enforce the no-underflow constraint~\eqref{eq:no_underflow}.
-See Section \ref{subsec:underflow} for detailed discussion on the no-underflow constraint.